 I enjoyed Maxim’s character development in this one.
 He’s getting a lesson in what it’s like for people who aren’t royalty, and discovering that loyalty is not something he can take for granted.
 I also enjoyed the glimpse into his relationship with his father in this one, and how he views his father’s expectations for him.
 And seeing his opinions and feelings towards Antari magicians gives some insight—if not an excuse—into why he makes some of the choices he does in the Shades of Magic novels.

 As for the other characters, I still love Isra.
 She’s bold and brave and an excellent partner for the often-impulsive, less street-smart Maxim.
-And the new character, NAME, is intriguing, for spoiler-y reasons I can’t go into here.
+And a certain new character is intriguing, for spoiler-y reasons I can’t go into here.